 From Place to Place to Sense of Place

-Is there an upside?
-A mind shift—an emerging geospatial consciousness—was under way long before the virus.
-It has been driven by both environmentalism and new technology, known collectively as location intelligence, which has enabled us to literally see and measure the world in radically new ways.
-This is helping us grow a new sense of place—and that is, inevitably, transforming our understanding and experience of mobility and our management of transport, whether of goods, materials, or ourselves.
+Now that we are moving again, we are experiencing a mind shift.
+It began long before the virus, driven by both environmentalism and technology that gives us location intelligence.
+We are able to see and measure the world in radically new ways.
+This is transforming our understanding and experience of sustainable mobility and our management of transportation systems—whether of goods, materials, or ourselves.

 - We experience a world without unwanted intervals of inactivity.
-Thanks to location intelligence combined with virtual reality technology, Swiss Rail passengers can point their smartphones at a statue and—using an augmented-reality app that integrates artificial intelligence (AI) with global-positioning data—get a history lesson about the town and why and when that monument was built.
-Your journey is no longer simply a gap between your departure point and your destination.
-Your trip is now a continuous flow of meaningful places.
+Thanks to location intelligence combined with virtual reality technology, Swiss Rail passengers can point their smartphones at a statue and—using an augmented-reality app that integrates artificial intelligence (AI) with global-positioning data—get a history lesson about the environs and why and when that monument was built.
+The journey is no longer simply a gap between departure point and destination.
+The trip becomes a continuous flow of meaningful places.

 - Autonomous vehicles (AVs) take this one step further.
-Even in cars, we'll stop being the agents of motion, stop having to keep our eyes on the road.
-We'll all become passengers—and observers.
+In cars, we'll stop being the agents of motion, stop having to constantly keep our eyes on the road.
+We'll become passengers—and observers.
 It's understood that AVs will save lives as well as time and money, enabling vehicle sharing and reducing the number of cars on the road and carbon emissions.
-AVs will also impact human attention in unpredictable ways.
+AVs will also impact human attention.

 - Ports become tech hubs.
 Erwin Rademaker—program manager of the Port of Rotterdam, Europe's biggest, busiest, and smartest marine hub—says, "Our infrastructure will have to communicate with autonomous ships and autonomous trucks.
 Even the port inspector of the future will be a sensor.
 Through a digital twin, we are literally transforming the physical port into a digital port."

 - Some infrastructure is built, some repurposed.
 Geodesign—where location intelligence, landscape architecture, building architecture, engineering, and construction come together—is evolving.
-Geospatial systems are being integrated with computer-aided design (CAD), building information modeling (BIM), and 3D visualization into digital twins, to design smart, context-aware structures that live in harmony with their geographic environments.
-Canal & River Trust in the UK is repurposing the country's obsolete canals as a network of recreational and cultural facilities bringing people back to public spaces which were not previously welcoming or accessible.
+Geospatial systems are being integrated with computer-aided design (CAD), building information modeling (BIM), and 3D visualization into digital twins, to design smart, context-aware structures in harmony with their environs.
+Canal & River Trust in the UK has repurposed the country’s obsolete canals as a network of recreational and cultural facilities bringing people back to public spaces which were not previously welcoming or accessible.

 - The city is relocalized—and reimagined.
-For the past century, one modernized a city primarily by accommodating automobiles.
-Today, bicycles have the right-of-way in countries like Denmark and the Netherlands.
+For the past century, modernization of cities meant accommodating automobiles.
+Today, bicycles have the right-of-way in the major cities of Denmark, Finland, and the Netherlands.
 These and many other societies are bringing life back into the city and business back into the core.
 In the process, they are relocalizing their communities and re-envisioning megacities at a human scale.
 The concept of a 15-minute city advocating urban redesign to accentuate proximity, equity, and sustainable mobility is taking hold in Paris and other cities around the world.

 In the world envisioned by Yi-Fu Tuan, the father of humanistic geography, place is opposed to space—the intimate versus the distant, the grounded versus the expansive.
 Space is the empty universe, the unmarked, the unknown.
 Place, in contrast, is created by the human mind, by the social processes of imagining, understanding, planning, and conceiving.
 So maybe the issue isn't what we learn about motion when we stop moving.
 Maybe it's what we learn about place when every place, including those we're moving through, becomes infused with meaning and value.